Cattle station: Improvements

 Each station has a homestead where the property owner or the manager lives.
 Nearby cottages or staff quarters provide housing for the employees.
 Storage sheds and cattle yards are also sited near the homestead.
 Other structures depend on the size and location of the station.
 Isolated stations will have a mechanic's workshop, schoolroom, a small general store to supply essentials, and possibly an entertainment or bar area for the owners and staff.
 Water may be supplied from a river, bores or dams, in conjunction with rainwater tanks.
 Nowadays, if rural mains power is not connected, electricity is typically provided by a generator, although solar electricity systems have become increasingly common.

 Children were originally educated by correspondence lessons, often supervised by a governess, and via the School of the Air, but many children in remote areas went to boarding school for their secondary education.
-The Royal Flying Doctor Service is available to remote stations in the northern and western areas of outback Australia.
+The Royal Flying Doctor Service is available to remote stations in outback Australia.

 Outstations

-Historically, an outstation was a subsidiary homestead or other dwelling on Australian sheep or cattle stations that was more than a day’s return travel from the main homestead.
+Historically, an outstation was a subsidiary homestead or other dwelling on Australian sheep or cattle stations that was more than a day's return travel from the main homestead.
 Although the term later came to be more commonly used to describe a specific type of Aboriginal settlement, also known as a homeland community, it is still used on cattle stations today, for example the Sturt Creek Outstation of the Ruby Plains Station in The Kimberley, among others.
 The cattle station now known as Pigeon Hole was until 2000 an outstation of the Victoria River Downs Station.